z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_04_BiggerSprites.md

 For demonstration purposes this code uses the alternative sprite creation and positioning technique, with the column graphic address calculations in the code which adds the columns.
+We also leave the screen clear and switch to the faster LOAD type of draw function.
 This detail isn't really relevant to the example.

 More interesting is the use of three iterator functions.
 The first, which uses *sp1_IterateSprChar()* to initialise the colour, sets the attribute mask and ink